 Through our research, we discovered that at least 54 public TV stations plan on taking part.
 These stations are concentrated in 18 states and the District of Columbia.

 Participating in the auction doesn’t necessarily mean stations will go off the air — or that they will get anything close to their maximum opening-bid prices.
-But they could still easily bring in hundreds of millions of dollars.

 Public TV license holders stand to make a huge amount of money from the auction, but most haven’t yet committed to putting that money back into journalism or community programming.
 Instead of using these revenues to fill short-term holes in state budgets or university endowments, those funds could be used to fill important gaps in local news coverage and information needs.